ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

 Installing TensorFlow for ROCm
 ****************************************************************************************

-TensorFlow is an open-source library for solving machine-learning, deep-learning, and artificial-intelligence problems.
-It can solve many problems across different sectors and industries but primarily focuses on training and inference in neural networks.
-It is one of the most popular and in-demand frameworks and is very active in open source contribution and development.
+TensorFlow is an open-source library for solving machine learning, deep learning, and AI problems.
+It can solve many problems across different sectors and industries, but primarily focuses on neural network training and inference.
+It is one of the most popular and in-demand frameworks and is very active in open-source contribution and development.

 .. warning::

-    As of ROCm 6.1, Tensorflow-rocm packages are found on https://repo.radeon.com/rocm/manylinux .
+   As of ROCm 6.1, ``tensorflow-rocm`` packages are found at `<https://repo.radeon.com/rocm/manylinux>`__.
-    Previous to ROCm 6.1, packages were found on https://pypi.org/project/tensorflow-rocm
+   Prior to ROCm 6.1, packages were found at `<https://pypi.org/project/tensorflow-rocm>`_.

+.. _tensorflow-install-tensorflow-versions:

 .. list-table::
     :header-rows: 1
+    :widths: 1, 1

     * - ROCm
       - TensorFlow